-Myopia Control: The Latest Strategies for Slowing Nearsightedness in Children
+Myopia Control: Strategies for Slowing Nearsightedness in Children

 Myopia, or nearsightedness, is a growing public health concern worldwide.
 The World Health Organization estimates that by 2050, half of the world's population will be affected by myopia.
 In response, ophthalmologists have developed several myopia control strategies to slow the progression of the condition in children.